Oh Deer, it’s Christmas! Here’s a few extra ways to survive Christmas expenses.

 Every year we get to this time and think ‘I can’t believe how quickly this year has gone’.
 Well, 2017 is no different.
 The past 10 months have just flown by and now we are just 7 weeks from Christmas and decorations have already started going up in all the shopping centres.
 If you are like most Australians at this time of year and you haven’t even started thinking about Christmas gifts, let alone saving money for them, then you’ll love these greats tips on how to get your money’s worth this festive season.

 While, in the United States, shoppers normally hold out until Black Friday to buy their Christmas gifts, Australia is yet to establish such extensive sales in the lead up to December 25th.
+However it is slowly growing, read more about Black Friday here.
 Many Australians, who are just dying to save a dollar or 2 on their Christmas gifts, will normally wait until the Boxing Day sales to splash some of their hard-earned cash.
 This normally involves a full day, or 2, of zig zagging in and out of thousands of other Christmas shoppers who had the same idea.

 If the thought of this already has you feeling claustrophobic then here is a list of sales that are happening in the lead up to Christmas;

 - Toys R Us – if you’re frantically looking around for gifts for your young children or relatives then look no further than Toys R Us.
 They’re holding a huge Christmas sale, up until November 14, that’s offering impressive savings on their products.
 Savings including, 2 for 1 pricing, VIP club prices with savings of up to $20 per item, 20% off some items, and more.

 - Kmart – this department store always boasts some of the most reasonable prices in the market but in the lead up to Christmas, their prices are dropping even lower.
 For a store that has everything, you could potentially tick off your whole shopping list in the one place.